-Our Engaged Journalism Accelerator community calls are a space for everyone doing, or interested in doing, a more participative kind of journalism to come together and discuss the topics they care about.
+The Engaged Journalism Accelerator community calls have been a space for people doing, or interested in doing, a more participative kind of journalism to discuss the topics they care about.

-- would like feedback on a new idea they want to experiment with
+- wanted feedback on a new idea they planned to try out

-- are keen to share learnings or insights from a recent community-focused project
+- were keen to share learnings or insights from a recent community-focused project

-- want to host a discussion that relates to our monthly topic
+- wanted to host a discussion about our monthly engaged journalism topic

 Previous community calls

 Thursday 31 January 2019 - 4pm Central European Time